gravitational/teleport/rfd/9999-aws-api-integration-using-oidc.md

 - JWKS URI: the endpoint where the provider returns the public keys.
 - Claims Supported: a list of supported claims that the OpenID Provider (ie, Teleport) MAY be able to supply values for when issuing a token:
   - `iss`: the issuer identity, on our case it will be the same as the `issuer` key.
-  - `sub`: identifies the subject of the token, in our case it will contain the Teleport username prefixed by `user:`
+  - `sub`: identifies the subject of the token, in our case it will contain the Teleport proxy system `system:proxy`
+  - `obo`: identifies the Teleport username that requested the token prefixed by `user:`
   - `aud`: the audience for the token, on our case it will be the same as the `audience` defined when configuring the OIDC IdP in AWS (step 3.3 for the User's Point of View).
   - `jti`: is the token id (UUIDv4).
   - `iat`: unix epoch time of when the token was issued.